MovalAgroingenieria/general_clean/backend_theme_v10_mod_x/README.rst

 It also adds some css classes with the selected parameters (as colors) that can be used in reports for armonization.

-Note that variables_mod.less and sidebar_mod.less files are not tracked by git.
+Note that variables_mod.less and backend_mod.css files are not tracked by git.

 General changes
 ----------------